rails/rails/guides/source/action_mailer_basics.md

 end
 ```

 NOTE: Active Job's default behavior is to execute jobs via the `:async` adapter.
-So, you can use
-`deliver_later` now to send emails asynchronously.
+So, you can use `deliver_later` to send emails asynchronously.
 Active Job's default adapter runs jobs with an in-process thread pool.
 It's well-suited for the development/test environments, since it doesn't require
 any external infrastructure, but it's a poor fit for production since it drops